As Power Returns in Parts of Texas, Hunger Remains

 Para Mi Gente, a mutual aid fund in San Antonio, for example, is distributing monetary aid to help residents access emergency relief.

-“We hope with the funds, community members are able to access water, food, shelter, and pay for damages or other needs that may arise,” Alexis, an organizer for Para Mi Gente, who did not provide a last name, tells Food Tank.
+“We hope with the funds, community members are able to access water, food, shelter, and pay for damages or other needs that may arise,” Alexis Lara, an organizer for Para Mi Gente tells Food Tank.
 They are also working to support other mutual aid organizations that are making food deliveries.

 Para Mi Gente estimates that they have provided aid to 165 individuals and families thus far and they are working on distributing the remainder of their funds.